 \subsubsection{Casimirs of SU(\textit{N}) fermions}

-Whereas in $SU(2)$ we have a single Casimir operator, for SU($N$) groups, we are faced with $N-1$ Casimirs.
+Whereas in SU(2) we have a single Casimir operator, for SU($N$) we are faced with $N-1$ Casimirs.
 Out of these Casimirs, we are only interested in the quadratic Casimir, which for the fundamental representation reads

-as it relates to the total spin quantum number $S^{2}$, which is necessary for us to classify the Heisenberg eigenstates.
-An issue that presents itself is to calculate the Casimir in different SU($N$) representations.
-In the following, we sketch out the procedure to write the quadratic Casimir operator for SU(3) and SU(4) in the SU(2) representations. \\
+as it relates to the total spin quantum number $\vec{S}^{2}$, which is necessary for us to classify the Heisenberg eigenstates.
+To this end we have to evaluate the Casimir in various SU($N$) representations.
+In the following, we sketch the procedure to write the quadratic Casimir operator for SU(3) and SU(4).\\

 We start by looking at the SU(3) case, where its representations $\Lambda(n_1,n_2)$ are labeled by integer numbers which correspond to the simple Cartan elements $(h_1,h_2)$: $\Lambda(n_1,n_2)=\vec{n}\cdot\vec{h}$.
 The elements are given by